gtag('config', 'UA-143572265-1');

 What are the Facet Joints?

 The facet joints are small fragments of the spine located between each vertebra that allow you to move.
 They provide stability and flexibility needed to perform basic activities, including walking or turning your head.
-They are covered in cartilage- a surface made of smooth elastic tissue, a rubber-like cover that allows them to glide smoothly over each other.
+Cartilage covers them-a smooth, elastic, rubber-like tissue that lets the bones glide easily over each other.

 It is when the movement of the facet joints become restricted that can lead to facet joint pain.